Summer of Mesa: Production

 With a budget $400, principal photography lasted six days, with locations on Cape Cod.
 Cox acted as the sole crew member throughout the shoot.

 Release

 The film premiered on YouTube on May 22, 2020 as its worldwide release and received over 100,000 views in its opening week.

 Reception

-Summer of Mesa has received a positive response from film critics, appearing on top queer film watchlists from Film Daily to GCN Magazine, among others.
+Summer of Mesa has received a positive response from film critics, appearing on top queer film watchlists from GCN Magazine, among others.
 On review aggregator website Rotten Tomatoes, the film is praised by online publications such as Flickering Myth who compares Summer of Mesa to The Notebook “but for queer teens.”

 Rob Rector of Film Threat’s consensus of the film is that “[Summer of Mesa] is a wispy, delicate, dreamlike feature that showcases the beauty and heartache of summertime romance.”

 Sequel

 A follow-up film was announced via the film's official Instagram and indie-film website The Fandomentals on May 27, 2021.
 The film is set to follow the titular character Mesa as she continues to navigate her sexual identity one summer after the events of the first film.

 In an interview with lesbian media company Lesflicks, filmmaker Josh Cox described the sequel as being unlike cliché romance films "where we’re trying to get two characters to get together," and rather a story about "[a] queer person just going through complex emotions and feelings and trying to move past them."